shichenhui/SpectraClustering/v2/Readme.md

-This is a ensemble virson,
+This is a ensemble virson, the main running file is `clustering.py`.

 You can run each method through shell like: